junxit/us-congress-bills-111/metadata.md

 - 2010-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 33 (Roll no. 126). (text: CR H1538)
 - 2010-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 33 (Roll no. 126).(text: CR H1538)
 - 2010-03-18 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 321.
+- 2010-09-21 — Senate amendment submitted
+- 2010-09-27 — Amendment SA 4663 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Amendment SA 4663 proposed by Senator Casey for Senator Akaka. (consideration: CR S7556; text: CR S7556) To modify the definition of plain writing, and for other purposes.
+- 2010-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S7556)
+- 2010-09-27 — Passed Senate with amendments by Unanimous Consent. (text: CR S7556)
+- 2010-09-27 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S7556)
+- 2010-09-27 — Senate amendment agreed to: Amendment SA 4663 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4663 proposed by Senator Casey for Senator Akaka.(consideration: CR S7556; text: CR S7556)
+- 2010-09-27 — Senate amendment submitted